celery/celery/README.rst

 What do I need?
 ===============

-Celery version 5.3.1 runs on,
+Celery version 5.3.1 runs on:

 - Python (3.8, 3.9, 3.10, 3.11)
 - PyPy3.8+ (v7.3.11+)